msterniuk22/tkinter_projects/README.md

 and a game, such as tic-tac-toe that you can play against the computer(interactively using tkinter)

 Skills being practiced:
--manipulating files and (possibly) security
-   -will be storing user names in files and importing various images, so this will be a good way to practice file I/O and possibly encrypting the user data within the files
+-manipulating files and (possibly) security.
+I will be storing user data in files and using various images, so this will be a good way to practice file I/O and possibly encrypting the user data within the files

 -tkinter. building an interface with many interacting windows, widgets, and passable aesthetics should be an ample test and a suitable barrier to clear to say that I have a working knowledge of tkinter